Customer Case for

 Real-time data

 Store data consolidation used to take ArmyNavy 2-3 days to prepare.
-Today, the data replication in LS NAV allows management to get data from the stores in real time.
+Today, the data replication in LS Central allows management to get data from the stores in real time.
 This means the company can now generate store reports as needed.

 Lower Costs

 ArmyNavy also decreased the cost of manpower, as the automations reduce the need for manual rekeying of data.
-To get even more savings, the company deployed their LS NAV license in the cloud.
+To get even more savings, the company deployed their LS Central license in the cloud.
 This frees them from the high maintenance cost of servers, reduces the need for internal IT manpower, and guarantees 24/7 security from a data center.

 Easy Reporting